Nissan Laurel: 2000GX

-The Laurel 2000GX, Nissans first hardtop, was introduced June 1970 and was equipped with the Prince developed SOHC 1,990 cc G20-series four-cylinders with either a single or SU twin-carburetor.
+The Laurel 2000GX, Nissan's first hardtop, was introduced June 1970 and was equipped with the Prince developed SOHC 1,990 cc G20-series four-cylinders with either a single or SU twin-carburetor.
 The single carburetor generated 110 PS at 5600RPM, the dual carburetor generated 120 PS at 5800rpm, and the premium fuel dual carburetor generated 125 PS at 5800rpm.
 The Laurel hardtop coupe was introduced before the SOHC 2000 GT-X with the L20SU straight-six engine that appeared later in October.
 The 2000GX used the same chassis as the GT-X and GT-R while having a longer wheelbase.
 The GT-R garnered most of the attention, having been raced and built for that purpose, while the 2000GX was developed for comfortable yet spirited performance.
 The 2000GX used the same 5-speed manual transmission, an available limited slip differential, and also used semi-trailing arm strut suspension, with disc brakes at the front and drum brakes at the rear.
 A feature that was unique to the 2000GX was the stylish at the time sequential rear turn signals, where three light blubs would flash from the center to the outer edge on both the coupe and sedan.
 All Laurel coupes were also given a vinyl roof as standard equipment.